katembu/open-source-ict4d/README.md

 Website: [http://www.activityinfo.org/](http://www.activityinfo.org/)

+### Ona
+Ona is a data collection platform that powers thousands of applications in the social sector, humanitarian aid, government, and global development.  [(source)](https://ona.io/).

 ### KoBo Toolbox
 “KoBoToolbox is a suite of tools for field data collection for use in challenging environments….
 Most of our users are people working in humanitarian crises, as well as aid professionals and researchers working in developing countries” [(source)](http://www.kobotoolbox.org/).